rcurranmoz/macos-image-templates/moz/tester/README.md

 ## 🐛 **Known Bugs & Issues**
 1. **Disabling SIP Requires Manual Intervention**
    - The VM may hang during the SIP step.
-You may need to manually reboot the VM and retry.
+You may need to manually "wake" it up.

 2. **Puppet Does Not Apply All Role Configurations**
    - `ronin_puppet/data/roles/gecko_t_osx_1400_r8_staging.yaml` is not fully applied.